 One of the cutest things for cat owners is when their fluffy little ball of fur snuggles up on their chest and starts purring.
 You really feel loved and trusted, and it’s a great form of stress relief for you.
 But what’s in it for your cat?
 Why do cats lay on your chest?

-There are actually several reasons why your cat likes to lay on your chest, but one thing’s for sure, it’s a nice feeling to be so close with your feline friend.
+There are actually several reasons why your cat likes to lay on your chest, but one thing’s for sure, it’s a nice feeling to be so close to your feline friend.
 Let’s look at some of the reasons why your cat likes to be so close.

+Why Does My Cat Lay on My Chest?
 It’s Simple: Your Cat Loves You

 Our feline friends may not be as demonstrative as our canine buddies, but when your cat jumps up on your chest and starts kneading you, he’s looking to cuddle in a comfortable place where he can get some premium human loving.
 You’re more than just a warm spot for him, and he may even explicitly ask for your love with a heartwarming silent meow!

 Now, you might be wondering: do cats sleep together like this with other cats?
 The answer is yes.
-As cat behavior specialist Mike Delgado points out in an interview with Catster, cats will often engage in what he calls “pillowing” when they’re resting.
+As cat behavior consultant Mike Delgado points out in an interview with Catster, cats will often engage in what he calls “pillowing” when they’re resting.

 You’re His Version of Heated Cat Bed